jessiesunpsych/personal-website/content/post/gradrecruitment/index.md

 If you are interested in doing a PhD with me, please get in touch with me (jessie.sun@auckland.ac.nz) to discuss potential projects and research fit.
 You should send your CV and a brief description of your research interests.

-## Selection Criteria
+## My Selection Criteria

-Here are some of the key areas I will be focusing on when considering potential PhD candidates, and examples of how you might demonstrate these capabilities.
+Here are some of the key areas I will be focusing on when considering potential PhD students, and examples of how you might demonstrate these capabilities.

 | Criterion      | Example Evidence |
 | ----------- | ----------- |